Jefferson, York County, Pennsylvania

 Jefferson is a borough in York County, Pennsylvania, United States.
-The population was 655 at the 2020 census.
-The post office serving Jefferson is called Codorus.
+The population was 655 at the time of the 2020 census.
+It is part of the York–Hanover metropolitan area.

+The name of the post office serving Jefferson is Codorus.

 Geography

-Jefferson is located at 39.816670°N 76.841659°W. The town is named for Thomas Jefferson.
+Jefferson is located at 39.816670°N 76.841659°W. The town was named for Thomas Jefferson.

-According to the United States Census Bureau, the borough has a total area of 0.6 sqmi, all of it land.
+According to the United States Census Bureau, the borough has a total area of 0.6 sqmi, all land.